AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Combat/Action Economy.md

  - - -
 ## Quick Action

 Quick actions are things a creature can do which take up little time.
 Their versatility is lower than that of regular actions, as time is a constraint in this case.
-Quick actions may also be used if you take your action to use them.
 Examples for quick actions are:

-- **Attack** - if the creature used its action to use the Major Interaction action or the Attack action using a weapon without the Heavy property, it may use this quick action to make an attack using a different light weapon held in a different hand.
+- **Attack** - if the creature used its action to use a [[#^30b3a9|major Interaction]] or the [[Action Economy#^941070|attack]] action using a weapon without the Heavy property, it may use this quick action to make an attack using a different light weapon held in a different hand.
 The attribute modifier for the weapon isn't added to the damage roll. ^941070
 - **Assess** - Make a Nature (Intelligence), a Nature (Wisdom) or an Insight (Wisdom) check.
 Depending on your roll, understand some facts about a creature.
 You understand one fact if you pass DC 10, two facts for DC 15, or three for DC 20, and so on.
 You can learn the following facts:^047348
     - 1 fact:
 		- Creature type and race